Eva0720/Deep-recursive-tSNE/README.md

 Define a storage location before training to save models and visualization results.

-Use "test&evaluate.py" to directly generate embeddings with trained model given in "result" folders.
+Use "test&evaluate.py" to directly generate embeddings with trained model given in "result" folders (find in my releases).

 Please cite paper "Deep Recursive Embedding for High-Dimensional Data" if the code is helpful for your work.